Fodoj/citadel/README.md

 If you use knife-ec2 to start the instance, the hint file is already set for you.

+AWS SDK Gem should be installed as Chef gem.
+This can be done by adding `recipe['citadel']` to the run list.`

 ## IAM Policy

 By default, your role will not be able to access any files in your private S3